redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ]
 ```

-Notice how the word "walks" is matched for Rupert Holmes' entry "walks" in matched for Chris Stapleton's.
-Now do a search for "walk raining".
-You'll see that this returns Rupert only even though the exact text of neither of these words in found in his personal statement.
-But they are gramatically related.
+Notice how the word "walk" is matched for Rupert Holmes' entry that contains "walks" and matched for Chris Stapleton's entry that contains "walk".
+Now search "walk raining".
+You'll see that this returns Rupert's entry only even though the exact text of neither of these words is found in his personal statement.
+But they are grammatically related.
 This is called stemming and it's a pretty cool feature of RediSearch that Redis OM exploits.

-And if you search for "a rain walk" you'll still match even though the word "a" is not in the text because it's a common word that's not very helpful with searching.
-The common words are called stop words.
+And if you search for "a rain walk" you'll still match Rupert's entry even though the word "a" is not in the text.
+Why?
+Because it's a common word that's not very helpful with searching.
+These common words are called stop words and this is another cool feature of RediSearch that Redis OM just gets for free.

 ### Searching on the globe